cazala/synaptic/docs/testing.md

 ```

 The pages compile every WGSL entry point and compare forward, recurrent,
-training, trace, and shared-parameter behavior with CPU.
-The learning page runs
+training, ordered-sequence, trace, and shared-parameter behavior with CPU.
+The
-the same XOR, MNIST, and sequence-recall helpers as the Node suite with fallback
+learning page runs the same XOR, MNIST, and sequence-recall helpers as the Node
-disabled, so its reported backend must be `webgpu`.
-Browser console errors or
+suite with fallback disabled, so its reported backend must be `webgpu`; it
+reports end-to-end time for each workload, including model compilation.

+The learn-to-paint page is an interactive hardware example inspired by the
+original gh-pages demo.
+A 2→32→3 network receives only `(x, y)` coordinates and
+learns a procedural RGB target.
+Its UI reports error, elapsed time, and GPU
+submissions so the sequence optimization is observable: 2,304 online updates
+cross the queue in one training submission per epoch, and all 2,304 preview
+pixels return through one inference submission and readback.

-non-pass results fail the smoke check.
+Browser console errors or non-pass smoke results fail the hardware check.

 ## Adding backend behavior